damicon/zfswatcher/doc/FAQ.md

 Because we want to keep this project and any improvements open sourced.
-This way anyone who chooses to build on this software will have to release their improvements as under the same license.
+This way anyone who chooses to build on this software will have to release their improvements under the same license.
 GPLv3 addresses some loopholes which are present in GPLv2.